mmbman/Katagiri/1986-03-22-Principles-of-Practice-Talk-4.md

 So this is the first point: you have [...] to reach that faith.
 Believing in yourself right in the midst of the Way, which is completely peaceful, harmonious – with all sentient beings.
 You should trust in *you* like this, and believe in *you* like this.

 How?
 This is the practice.
 First, how can we do it?
 How can we reach there?
 That is the practice: first cut off delusion, the root of discriminating mind.
-And then very naturally, secondly, Dogen Zenji says, body and mind [are] dropping off.
+And then very naturally, secondly, Dōgen Zenji says, body and mind [are] dropping off.

 [...]
 This is called *total realization*.
 If you cut off the root of discriminating mind, put yourself right there, and then you can see the whole situation of the Twin Cities [as] if you are on the top of the IDS tower.